Location data, location tracking and sharing explained

 - In addition to feeling generally uncomfortable, 77% of people highlighted fears of burglaries, physical harm, and stalkers.

 - However, only 9% of participants reviewed and updated location data sharing settings.

 - Thus, while people admitted feeling uneasy about current tracking practices, they were unwilling to act on them.

 Furthermore, flaws in software can cause unwanted location tracking.
 For example, a bug in iPhone 11 allowed such monitoring.

 Apps that track location when not actively used

-According to astudy, over 70% of Android apps exposed users to stealthy trackers, logging users’ data without consent.
-The situation highlighted the necessity of app stores users can trust without worrying about masked third-party code.
+According to astudy, over 70% of Android apps exposed users to trackers, logging users’ data without consent.
+The situation highlighted the necessity of app stores users could trust without worrying about masked third-party code.

 Apps that do not secure personal data properly